spacetelescope/monitor-framework/docs/source/advanced_monitors.rst

 If there is a need to run the monitoring steps manually, ``BaseMonitor`` includes the following methods that can be called independently:

-- ``initialize_data``: retrieve data defined by the data model, set plotting parameters, set labels, filter data if a filter is defined.
+- ``initialize_data``: retrieve data defined by the data model set the data attribute, set labels.
-- ``run_analysis``: execute the track method, find outliers if defined, sets notification.
+- ``run_analysis``: execute the track method, find outliers if defined, set notifications.
 - ``plot``: plot the plotly figure object (creates the html output)
 - ``notify``: sends notification email